harvester/docs/docs/networking/ippool.md

 ## Allocation policy
 - The IP pool prioritizes the allocation of previously assigned IP addresses based on their allocation history.
-- IP address allocation adheres to the round-robin policy.
+- IP addresses are assigned in ascending order.

 :::note